monero-project/monero-site/resources/developer-guides/wallet-rpc.md

 Returns a list of transfers.

 <p style="color:red;"><b>WARNING</b> Verify that the transfer has a sane <code>unlock_time</code> otherwise the funds might be inaccessible.</p>
+<p style="color:red;"><b>WARNING</b> The <code>destinations</code> fields are only available when this wallet cache was the one to construct the transaction.
+If you restore your wallet from scratch, you will lose this information. </p>

 Alias: *None*.